SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 ## Triggers vs Composition

 Composition is how most teams currently architect their auto routines.
-You start with 1 `SequentialCommandGroup` and add commands to it.
+You start with one `SequentialCommandGroup` and add commands to it.
-This works for many use cases but can get unwieldy when you have branches, want your subsystem default command to run during an auto or want to have concurrent command groups running independently that might handoff `Subsystems` to each other.
+This works for many use cases but can get unwieldy when you have branches, want your subsystem default command to run during an auto, or want to have concurrent command groups running independently that might handoff `Subsystems` to each other.

 Triggers aim to solve these problems by providing a way to define a control flow based on reactions to state that don't require `Subsystems` until they are needed.